Greyscale colour model

 • Converting colour images to black-and-white.

-• Three algorithms, namely the lightness method, weighted average method, and luminosity method, are used for greyscale conversion.
+• Three algorithms are commonly used for greyscale conversion: the lightness method, the weighted average method, and the luminosity method.

-• A greyscale colour model is not a linear scale from black to white but a way of converting colour brightness to show tonal relationships.
+• The greyscale colour model is not a simple linear scale from black to white but rather a method of converting colour brightness to reflect tonal relationships.
+When converting digital images to greyscale, each pixel is assigned a corresponding level of brightness based on its colour.

-• When fully saturated spectral colours are converted to greyscale, their brightness is usually between 11% and 89%.
-So:
+• When fully saturated spectral colours are converted to greyscale, their brightness typically ranges between 11% and 89%.
+For example:

 • Red = 70%